aspose-html/Aspose.HTML-Products/html/en/net/generators/email/_index.md

 {{<section overview>}}
 ---
-h2: HTML Email Input Generator
+h2: 轻松生成 HTML Email Input！
 ---

 An [input](https://html.spec.whatwg.org/multipage/input.html#the-input-element) element with `type='email'` is used to allow the user to enter and edit an email address or a list of email addresses.
 The input value is automatically validated to ensure that it is a properly-formatted email address.